 - (1) a base,

 - (2) a vehicle or carrier,

 - (3) a drier,

 - (4) a coloring pigment, and

 - (5) a solvent.

-- A base is a solid substance in a fine of division (1) Bases: state and it forms the bulk of a paint.
-It determines the character of the It reduces imparts durability to the surface which is painted. paint and cracks formed on drying and it also forms an opaque shrinkage layer to obscure the surface of material to be painted
+- A base is a solid (1) Bases: substance in a fine state of division it forms the bulk of a paint.
+It determines character of the and the imparts durability to the surface paint and which is painted.
+It reduces cracks formed on drying and it also forms an opaque shrinkage layer to obscure the surface of material to be painted